 In that case, the maximum allowed is $4,650 for that individual to participate in the workforce plan.
 However, the rule only applies to employee health insurance coverage without considering what it costs for dependents to be included.

 While small businesses (with fewer than fifty workers) don’t have an obligation to offer health insurance to their employees, they may want to.
-Health insurance is a top wish-list perk for employees and l recruits.
-The U.S. Bureau of Labor Statistics estimates that almost half of small businesses offer insurance to their workforce, but enrollment is low.
-That might be because the workers get coverage from another source or find the cost too high.
-The ACA has excellent resources and support for small businesses that want to offer health insurance.
-In addition, some companies may be eligible for tax credits to reduce the administrative burden.
-Your Taylor Benefits Insurance consultant can help navigate the options.
+Health insurance is a top wish-list perk for employees and recruits.
+The U.S. Bureau of Labor Statistics estimates that almost half of the small businesses offer insurance to their workforce, but enrollment is low.
+That might be because the employees purchase their own health insurance or short-term health insurance from another source or find the cost too high premiums.

 Wyoming does not require employers to offer paid time off to workers.
 However, employees value their benefits packages, and many companies offer some time off to recruit and retain talent.
 In addition, paid time off and expanded family leave (often unpaid) are among the most requested benefits after health insurance.